Kingcom/armips/Readme.txt

 .dh value[,...]
 dcw value[,...]

-Inserts up to 128 halfwords specified by the arguments.
+Inserts any number of  halfwords specified by the arguments.
 Value can be any equation, but only the lowest 16 bits are inserted.
 Value can also be a string in quotation marks, in that case, every letter is inserted as a halfword.

 .word value[,...]
 .dw value[,...]
 dcd value[,...]

-Inserts up to 128 words specified by the arguments.
+Inserts any number of words specified by the arguments.
 Value can be any equation.
 Value can also be a string in quotation marks, in that case, every letter is inserted as a word.

 .if equation